gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### SOC

 - Real-Time Threat Monitoring
-    - The SOC continuously monitors the organization’s network and systems for suspicious activity, utilizing CTI feeds for up-to-date threat information.
+    - The SOC continuously monitors the organization`s network and systems for suspicious activity, utilizing CTI feeds for up-to-date threat information.
 - Incident Detection & Escalation
     - They use CTI to detect and respond to security incidents (e.g., identifying an attacker using known techniques from the ATT&CK framework).
 - Threat Hunting